 High-methylation linkage regions defined using ENCODE and TCGA data.
 [AU: Heading ok as edited?]

 We collected RRBS data from the ENCODE project (downloaded from the UCSC Browser) and HM450K data from the TCGA project.
 Pearson correlation coefficients were calculated between adjacent CpG sites across all samples.
 The Takai and Jones’ sliding-window algorithm33 was used to identify blocks of highly correlated methylation.
-We set a 100-base window in the beginning of genomic position [AU: What does this mean?
+We set a 100-base pairs sliding window starting at a CpG position [AU: What does this mean?
 Please clarify.] and moved the window downstream when there were at least two probes in the window.
 We calculated the total number of probes in the extended regions until the last window that did not meet the criteria.
 Regions covering at least four probes were defined as CpG-dense regions, and the average Pearson correlation coefficients among all of the probes in the cancer and healthy samples were calculated.
-We then performed simulation analysis to investigate the relationship between the LD at the single-read level and the correlation coefficients of the average [AU: Add “number of” for clarity?]
-5mC between two CpG sites, which was based on random sampling of ten different methylation haplotypes from each of the 1,000 individuals.
+We then performed simulation analysis to generation 10,000 virtual individuals with 1,000 haplotypes to investigate the relationship between the LD at the single-read level and the correlation coefficients of the average [AU: Add “number of” for clarity?]
+5mC between two CpG sites, which was based on random sampling of ten different methylation haplotypes from each of the 1,000 simulated individuals.
 [AU: Last few sentences were edited for clarity.
 Ok?
 Modify as needed.]

 Enrichment analysis of methylation haplotype blocks for known functional elements.

 Enrichment analysis was performed by random sampling as previously described34.
-Genomic regions with same number (147,888), fragment length distribution and CpG ratios were randomly sampled within the mappable regions (genomic regions beyond CRG mappability blacklisted regions and non-cover regions in our WGBS data set) [AU: This sentence is not clear.
+Genomic regions with same number (147,888), fragment length distribution and CpG ratios were randomly sampled within the mappable regions (genomic regions meeting CRG mappability criteria and minimum 10X depth of coverage in our WGBS data set) [AU: This sentence is not clear.
 Please rephrase to clarify.], and repeated 1,000,000 times.
 Statistical significance was estimated based on the empirical p-value (P).
 Fold changes (enrichment factors) were calculated as the ratios of observed values to expected values [AU: Edited for clarity.
 Correct?].
 Exons, introns, 5 untranslated regions (UTRs) and 3 UTRs were collected from the UCSC database.
 The definition of enhancers was based on Andersson et al.35, the definition of super-enhancers was derived from Hnisz et al.36, and the definitions of promoter regions was based on the definition by Thurman et al.37.
 All of the genomic coordinates were based on GRCh37/hg19 [AU: What is this?
 Please clarify.].

 Methylation haplotype load (MHL).